psychoanalyze/psychoanalyze/docs/index.md

 ## Python Installation

-For custom applications, we provide the `psychoanalyze` Python package (available on [PyPI](https://pypi.org/project/psychoanalyze/)) to use in your own scripts or applications.
+For custom applications, we provide the `psychoanalyze` Python package (available on [PyPI](https://pypi.org/project/psychoanalyze/)) to use in your own scripts or apps.

 To install `psychoanalyze` in a Python virtual environment, run the installation command in your terminal: